Forge Guard Warpath Forged Minions Endgame Build for Last Epoch (Patch 1.1.7)

 Warpath Forge Strike Manifest Armor Void Cleave Healing Hands

-Our base class is Sentinel, which fills the role of a knight in Last Epoch.
+Sentinel Last Epoch Our base class is Sentinel, which fills the role of a knight in Last Epoch.
 Upon finishing Act 1 in the campaign, your character will be offered an opportunity to select an Advanced Mastery.
 Each base class has three possible Masteries to choose from.
 For Sentinel, you can choose between Passive Trees for Paladin, Forge Guard, and Void Knight.
-Upon selecting a Mastery and placing 20 Passive Points into the Sentinel Tree, you'll then be able to place Passive Points into the Mastery Trees.
+Upon selecting a Mastery and placing 20 Passive points in the Sentinel Tree, you'll then be able to place Passive points in the Mastery Trees.

 Forge Guard is the Advanced Class used for this build, and also where the majority of our Passive Points will come from.
 The Forge Guard Tree will focus around picking nodes that increase our Minion Damage, Attunement, and allows us to summon extra Forged Weapons.
 A similar amount of Passive Points will come from Paladin, focusing mainly on increasing healing potential and Attunement, but also rounding out our Resistances.
 Void Knight is not used for this build.